Prince Mohammad Bin Fahd University Embraces the Digital Transformation of Higher Education in a World Changed by the COVID-19 Pandemic

 In this regard, the Information Technology (IT) Department at PMU has worked alongside the university's faculty and staff, as well as with the students themselves, in managing to effectively stay the academic course during the COVID-19 crisis.

 Among the many initiatives the IT Department pursued, its technicians proactively installed and upgraded the university information technology infrastructure in order to meet the needs of a suddenly large and long-term remote user community.
 Other efforts involved rolling out digital tools such as Blackboard Ultra, an online teaching application, and Microsoft Teams, a web-conferencing program, and assisting educators and students in how to use them.
-PMU's technicians also grant remote users to access to vital on-campus licensed software.
+PMU's technicians also made virtual private networks (VPNs) available to remote users to grant them access to vital on-campus licensed software.

 By embracing digitally enhanced educational instruction and interactions, the PMU faculty have likewise adapted their teaching methods for all-remote and, when pandemic conditions have allowed, hybrid environments involving a mix of in-person and offsite learning.